microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 {
 "testSdk" :
   {
-    "tool": "vstest/testingplatform/...",
+    "tool": "vstest/testingplatform",
     "version": "1.5.0",
     "allowPrerelease": false
   }
 }
 ```

 Users are allowed to force install a specific version of the tool.
 If it's not specified, then we will fallback to the latest version.

 ### Default

 - If no test runner was provided in global.json, the default is set to vstest.

-## Unresolved questions

-None.